aarangurenn/Data_Analysis_Portafolio_Project/README.md

 Description: The dataset contains a list of houses that have been sold in Nashville between 2013 and 2019.
 This project includes the following steps:

--- Update table where the property adreess was empty
+•	Update table where the property address was empty

--- Breaking property adreess into individual columns (adress, city, state)
+•	Breaking property address into individual columns (address, city, state)

--- Breaking Owner address into individual columns (adress, city, state)
+•	Breaking Owner address into individual columns (address, city, state)

--- Change 'Y' and 'N' to YES and NO in 'Sold as Vacant' field in order to be uniform
+•	Change 'Y' and 'N' to YES and NO in 'Sold as Vacant' field to be uniform

--- Removed duplicates
+•	Removed duplicates

--- Delete unused data
+•	Delete unused data

 Technology: MYSQL